microsoft/onnxscript/docs/intermediate_representation/tensors.md

     # Use numpy for computation
     print(np.multiply(ir_tensor_jax, ir_tensor_torch))  # array([300., 800.], dtype=float32)

-    # Use jax for computation by calling from_dlpack to transfer the tensor data without copying
+    # Use jax for computation by calling from_dlpack to transfer the tensor data without copying when the device is the same
     jax_array_from_ir = jax.dlpack.from_dlpack(ir_tensor_torch)
     print(jax_array_from_ir + jax_array)  # [40.
 60.]